wolczan/gallery/README.md

 - Fetches posts from the `posts` collection
 - Allows submitting new posts to Firestore
-- Auto-generates post thumbnails via Open Graph data
+- Automatically fetches Open Graph metadata (title, image) based on submitted URLs
 - Real-time synchronization of tasks and posts across users/devices

 ## ⚙️ Installation